SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 During my conversation with their in-house folks, I pressed them about what happens if a person is not quite right for the predetermined configurations.
-They were quite clear that they only want to fit folks who will succeed and refer those falling outside of their lane to a partner audiologist for a more traditional hearing evaluation.
+They were quite clear that they only want to fit individuals who will succeed and refer those falling outside of their lane to a partner audiologist for a more traditional hearing evaluation.
 If someone is on the fence, they may require a copy of a traditional hearing test before making a final determination of candidacy.

-Shortly after my conversations with the EARGO audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try out.
-The pre-delivery communication was very good, including a suggestion to have my ears cleaned so that wax wouldn't interfere with the fitting.
+Shortly after my conversations with the Eargo audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try out.
+The pre-delivery communication was very good, including a suggestion to have my ears cleaned so that wax wouldn’t interfere with the fitting.
 I also received shipping updates and a delivery confirmation.

 The packaging is well designed and efficient.
 One of my pet peeves is over-boxing.
 Eargo’s box is just big enough to hold all the components and documentation.

 The build quality of the charger and devices themselves is not only a rugged feeling but well designed in terms of both ergonomics and visual design.
-They look cool and technologically current.
+They look cool and modern.
 The devices themselves are very small, but the Right/Left markers are very large and clear, which is great for seniors who may have vision loss.
 In my nearly 30 years of fitting hearing aids, one of the most common issues with new users is getting them in their ears correctly so this is a big help.